© Gisela Schenker

 – World management –

-The German baritone Michael Volle is one of the most sought-after singers in his vocal range worldwide, owing to his exceptional vocal talent and powerful stage presence.
-Inspired by his teachers Josef Metternich and Rudolf Piernay, he has conquered the stages of the most prestigious international opera houses as a dramatic baritone, while maintaining and nurturing his passion for the more intimate concert and lied-repertoire.
+His exceptional vocal talent and powerful stage presence have established the German baritone Michael Volle as one of the most sought-after singers of his generation.
+Inspired by his teachers Josef Metternich and Rudolf Piernay, he has conquered the stages of the world’s most prestigious opera houses as a heroic baritone, while never losing his passion for the more intimate concert and song repertoire.